 Once you are at Brooks, there is no simple way to communicate with the outside world unless you have an inReach or a similar device.
 There was a time I came across someone looking to book a scenic flight out of King Salmon for when they got back there.
 They were getting a run around by everyone they talked to: lodge was too busy and NPS was not going to get involved.
 I suggested a company that would be able to do the flight for them but the only way they accomplished this was by walking the beach and asking float plane pilots if they knew who flew for that one certain company.
 Most of us fly airplanes with large logos of our companies right on the tail, and some others, not so much.
 It did not take long before someone said they needed to talk to the pilot landing in fifteen minutes and the color/tail number of the plane.
 From there with a little bit of pencil and paper messaging back and forth to the office in King Salmon, their dream flight was booked.

 Over the years, several times our passengers were determined to camp at Brooks even though the campground was booked at capacity.
-No-shows and cancelations do happen.
+No-shows and cancelations at the campground do happen.
 One time we had a lucky group that scored a spot (for free!) in the campground for three nights in a row due to no shows.
 Bad weather kept groups with reservations from coming in.
 This might be a workable solution for those who do not mind lack of a rigid confirmed itinerary.
 Seems like every summer there are few people that come up as soon as we land and ask if we will have a seat or two going back to Homer.
 If we do not, it does not take long to find another operator from Homer that will have open seats on the way back.
 Also for the more adventurous travelers there is free back country camping on Dumpling mountain , about 1.5 mile hike up the switchbacks on a steep hill trail.
 It is also possible to camp off the road to the Valley of Ten Thousand Smokes, see the link above for rules and recommended practices.
 Even though away from the river full of salmon, bears frequent the area.
 You would have to be very comfortable with their presence and really good at keeping a clean camp.
 NPS highly recommends a bear fence.
 The trail up Dumpling mountain is overgrown with Cow Parsnip aka “pushki” at lower elevations, so please familiarize yourself with safety around this plant.

 Lake Clark National Park